onlinecity/gatewayapi-docs/docs/legacy.rst

 Legacy HTTP API
 ===============

+For these APIs you need a set of credentials.
+These are different from the Oauth API the rest API uses.
+You'll find them in the dashboard, under Settings.

+If you are having problems connecting over SSL to gatewayapi.com, try badssl.gatewayapi.com.
+You can use badssl.gatewayapi.com without ssl, but we strongly recommend against it, since these APIs send your credentials in plaintext.

 Sending SMS'es
 --------------

 httppost.nimta.com
 ^^^^^^^^^^^^^^^^^^

+This API is available at httppost.nimta.com for the old gateway (oc.dk/gateway) and https://gatewayapi.com/legacy/http/v2/sendsms for the new.

 It's currently the endpoint with the most traffic and it's not going away for the foreseeable future.
 However we are deprecating it since the REST API is